bruffridge/nasawds-site/README.md

-# NASA Glenn Web Design System documentation
+# NASA Web Design System documentation

-This repo includes code and documentation for the NASA Glenn Web Design System website.
+This repo includes code and documentation for the NASA Web Design System website.
 For information on the Design System (components) themselves, please visit [nasawds](https://github.com/nasa/nasawds).

 Note that this README includes steps to pull the latest version of the Design System into your local instance of the documentation.

 ## Running locally

-The NASA Glenn Web Design System documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Design System.
+The NASA Web Design System documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Design System.

 ### Before you start